opengisch/georama/.github/PULL_REQUEST_TEMPLATE.md

 ## Definition of Done
 ### For the developer

-- [ ] Code compiles and conforms to defined coding standards
+- [ ] Code conforms to defined coding standards
+- [ ] Image builds in the CI are passing
 - [ ] If necessary (at the developer's discretion), unit tests have been added for critical parts.
 - [ ] All unit tests run without error.
 - [ ] Pull-Request contains a few explanations of what was done.